Traveling with Oxygen Resources

 Air Travel with Oxygen

 It is important to understand that compressed oxygen and liquid oxygen tanks are not allowed on airplanes.
-If you want to know how to travel with oxygen tank supplementation, you will have to find a different mode of travel.
+If you want to know how to travel with oxygen tanks, you will have to find a different mode of travel.
 However, portable oxygen concentrators are permitted on flights if they meet certain requirements.
-Your portable oxygen concentrator must be FAA approved, and you should complete several steps to ensure your air travel with oxygen is as easy as possible:
+Your portable oxygen concentrator must meet FAA acceptance criteria for use of POCs onboard an aircraft.

 - Call your airline to confirm that your portable oxygen concentrator is approved and ask about any regulations or restrictions regarding bringing your portable oxygen concentrator on board.
 Some airlines do not allow personal devices to be used and instead require patients to use the airline’s on-board oxygen, so checking first is crucial.